 AMY GOODMAN: Paul Cruickshank, last question, about Saudi Arabia.

-AMY GOODMAN: Alright, I lied.
-Last question, ten seconds: what would an attack on Iraq mean for increased terrorist threats?
+AMY GOODMAN: All right, I lied.
+Last question, 10 seconds: What would an attack on Iraq mean for increased terrorist threats?

 PAUL CRUICKSHANK: Well, it would mean nothing in terms of al-Qaeda.
 I mean, al-Qaeda is a Sunni organization.
 But clearly, there’s a danger that a totally different form of terrorism could come from Iran, in terms of state sponsoring, but it doesn’t mean anything in terms of al-Qaeda.
 It’s a whole different kettle of worms.